No. 3 Kansas Jayhawks host No. 9 Oklahoma Sooners - WTOP News

 BOTTOM LINE: The No. 3 Kansas Jayhawks host the No. 9 Oklahoma Sooners.

 The Jayhawks have gone 8-0 at home.
-Kansas is eighth in the Big 12 scoring 78.5 points while shooting 50.7% from the field.
+Kansas is second in the Big 12 with 21.2 assists per game led by Dajuan Harris averaging 6.9.

-The Sooners are 1-1 against conference opponents.
-Oklahoma is 1-0 in games decided by less than 4 points.
+The Sooners are 1-1 against Big 12 opponents.
+Oklahoma ranks fourth in the Big 12 with 25.7 defensive rebounds per game led by Milos Uzan averaging 3.7.

-Kansas makes 50.7% of its shots from the field this season, which is 11.4 percentage points higher than Oklahoma has allowed to its opponents (39.3%).
-Oklahoma has shot at a 49.5% clip from the field this season, 10.4 percentage points above the 39.1% shooting opponents of Kansas have averaged.

-The Jayhawks and Sooners meet Saturday for the first time in Big 12 play this season.
+The Jayhawks and Sooners face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Kevin McCullar is shooting 48.5% and averaging 19.8 points for the Jayhawks.
-Johnny Furphy is averaging 0.9 made 3-pointers over the last 10 games for Kansas.
+TOP PERFORMERS: Hunter Dickinson is averaging 18.9 points and 11.9 rebounds for the Jayhawks.

-Javian McCollum averages 2.5 made 3-pointers per game for the Sooners, scoring 14.9 points while shooting 39.8% from beyond the arc.
-Otega Oweh is shooting 58.3% and averaging 14.1 points over the last 10 games for Oklahoma.

 LAST 10 GAMES: Jayhawks: 9-1, averaging 74.9 points, 37.6 rebounds, 19.1 assists, 7.7 steals and 4.4 blocks per game while shooting 48.4% from the field.
 Their opponents have averaged 66.5 points per game.